Explosion rocks government-held area of Syria's Aleppo

 It said the explosion had been caused by a rocket fired by a “terrorist group” - a term it uses to describe the rebels fighting to topple President Bashar al-Assad.

-Activists said the building in Muhafaza Sakaniya, a government-held neighborhood of a city fought over by the army and rebels for months, had been hit by a military air strike.
+Activists said the building in Muhafaza Sakaniya, a government-held neighbourhood of a city fought over by the army and rebels for months, had been hit by a military air strike.

 “The rebels do not have this capability yet,” said Hameed Barrasho, an activist in Aleppo speaking by Skype.
 “We have several reports of a jet in the area before the strike.
 This is the regime trying to sow more chaos in the city.”